shmugoh/Random-Street-View/README.md

 # Random Street View (Bot)

+Archvived repository because I am moving on from Twitter.
+Expect bugs.
+Feel free to host it (by crediting me of course).

 **Please be aware that this sends a lot of requests to Google's API thus it may be pricey. if you want an estimation on how much it'll cost monthly and has Google Cloud's $200 credit promotion, monitor the requests and the billing and make your own conclusions.**

 **I am not responsible if Google charges you a million dollars, that's your problem for not monitoring billing or calculating.**